 If you are repurposing an existing device for use in the stack, always reset the device to factory settings, and then install the required TOS version.
-See Learn more.
+See Learn more on page 62.

 When you add a device to the stack configuration, the SMS automatically enables stacking on the device.
 If necessary, remove the device from the stack configuration, and then add it again to enable stacking.
-Learn more.
+Learn more on page 35.